-Every 6th -8th grade student is required to complete a certain amount of age-appropriate hours in service work every academic quarter.
-Annually, the school participates in several parish and community service opportunities (collecting money for specific needs; collecting food, blankets, personal hygiene items and clothes for distribution through the parish or other Church and community outreach programs; etc.)
+Every student is challenged to engage in age-appropriate service work throughout the academic year.
+Annually, the school participates in several parish and community service opportunities (collecting money for specific needs; collecting food, blankets, personal hygiene items and clothes for distribution through the parish or other Church and community outreach programs; etc.).

-The Sacrament of Penance & Reconciliation is scheduled for all 3rd - 8th graders twice a year: once during Advent, and once during Lent.
+The Sacrament of Penance & Reconciliation is scheduled for all 3rd - 8th graders once a year during the Lenten season.
 Students receive preparation for the sacrament in their religion class before the celebration of the sacrament.

 The Sacred Liturgy is celebrated every week on Friday or on Holy Days of Obligation.
 We also celebrate different liturgical feasts and celebrations, either with special school liturgies or with school gatherings in the gym (i.e., May Crowning, Catholic Schools Week, All Saints/All Souls, saint feast days, etc.).
 Special attention is given to feasts of Mary and to the liturgical seasons.

 Students in grades 3-8 are encouraged to join this extracurricular committee.
 The students gather under the supervision of Ms. Denia De Los Reyes to pray, learn more about our Blessed Mother, and connect to the worlwide community of other youth and adults in Legion of Mary prayer groups.